scrapinghub/web-poet/docs/page-objects/rules.rst

 URL and the requested output class (a :ref:`page object class
 <page-object-classes>` or an :ref:`item class <items>`).

-Rules are necessary if you want to request an item class, because rules tell web-poet which page object class to use to generate your item class.
+Rules are necessary if you want to request an item instance, because rules tell web-poet which page object class to use to generate your item class.
 Rules can also be useful as documentation or to get information about page object classes programmatically.